Artifactory Helm Upgrade

 To ensure a smooth upgrade, consider the following:

-• Backup Your Data: We strongly recommend you to perform a full backup of your Artifactory data directory ($JFROG_HOME/artifactory/var) and database before starting any upgrade process.
-This allows for recovery in case of unexpected issues.
+• Backup Your Data: We strongly recommend performing a full backup of your Artifactory data directory ($JFROG_HOME/artifactory/var) and database before starting the upgrade.
+This allows recovery in case of unexpected issues.

 • Review Release Notes: Always check the Artifactory Release Notes for the target version.
 They may contain critical information, breaking changes, or specific pre-upgrade tasks not covered here.

-• Downtime: In a single-node setup, the Artifactory service will be unavailable to users during the upgrade.
-In High-Availability (HA) mode, a rolling upgrade ensures only one node is down at a time, allowing the service to remain available to users.
+• Downtime: In a single-node setup, the Artifactory service is unavailable to users during the upgrade.
+In High Availability (HA) mode, a rolling upgrade ensures only one node is down at a time, so the service remains available.

 Pre-Upgrade Steps for Bundled PostgreSQL

-You must execute few steps before you upgrade Artifactory from any older version to 7.111.x directly because the bundled postgresql chart has been upgraded to version 15.5.20 in the latest artifactory and artifactory-ha Helm charts.
+Complete the following steps before upgrading Artifactory to 7.111.x, because the bundled PostgreSQL chart has been upgraded to version 15.5.20 in the latest artifactory and artifactory-ha Helm charts.

 Step 1: Backup and Delete

-1. Create a backup of your credentials like postgresql password and used PVCs.
+1. Create a backup of your credentials, including the PostgreSQL password and used PVCs.

 2. Delete the PostgreSQL statefulset and secret.